Director: Heather Ashton Black

 I am honored and excited to be a part of Mixed Greens, a real-life dream come true, and a place of love, peace, and learning for children and grown-ups alike!
 To learn more about me and our beginnings, please visit the Director tab in the About menu.

-Site Supervisor & Seedlings Teacher: Olivia DeMarais
+Site Supervisor & Sprouts Teacher: Olivia DeMarais

 In my spare time I love reading, watching movies, and trying new restaurants!
-I also love being around family and friends.
+I also love being around family and friends!

 Hello everyone, my name is Mahogany (or Miss Mo), and I’m so thankful to have joined the Mixed Greens Family!
 Previously, I’ve been a teacher at Kindercare in Rohnert Park, and I’ve also spent time volunteering at Mt.
 Taylor Children’s Center in Santa Rosa.
 My love for Child Development began once my niece, who recently turned five, was born.
 As I watched her grow every day, I became very intrigued by how she learned and by all the cool things I could teach her at such a young age.
 I began taking Child Development courses at the Santa Rosa Junior College in the Spring of 2015.
 It was during that first class that I knew working with children was what made my heart happy.
-Two years later, I am now one class away from obtaining my full Teacher Certificate!

 Childhood was such a wonderful time in my life, and as a teacher, I not only want to create similar fun memories for other children, but also want to help show them the ways of being a successful member in their community.
 Working with small children, I feel that it’s important to show them that they are respected, encourage and celebrate cultural diversities, pursue curiosities during play, and discover the environment and all the wonderful living and nonliving beings within it.
 When I’m not interacting with the kiddos, I enjoy doing physical fitness activities, trying new restaurants, and learning new makeup tips.